Getting Started with osfr

 Learn more about file versioning on OSF here.

 Remember, new OSF projects are always private by default.
 You can change this by opening the project’s settings page on OSF and making it public.
-See the following guides more information about OSF permissions and how to optionally generate a DOI so other can cite your project.
+See the following guides for more information about OSF permissions and how to optionally generate a DOI so other can cite your project.

 On OSF, files can exist in projects, components, and/or directories.
 Files can be stored on OSF’s Storage or in another service that is connected to an OSF project (e.g. GitHub, Dropbox, or Google Drive).
 However,